 You will prepare for advancement in the field of music education by developing and honing research skills, sharpening proficiency in theory and history, developing a specialization, and producing a dissertation of publishable quality that adds new knowledge, moving the field of music education forward.
 Your dissertation can become the basis for a scholarly article, series of articles, or book.

-Along the way, you’ll develop close relationships with our expert faculty and benefit from their guidance.
-Many of our doctoral students have collaborated with faculty mentors on music education research and have presented alongside faculty at international conferences.
+Along the way, you’ll develop close relationships with our expert faculty, who teach both online and on campus, and benefit from their guidance.
+Many of our online doctoral students have collaborated with faculty mentors on music education research and have presented alongside faculty at international conferences.

 Join the ranks of scholars redefining music education for the 21st century.